vikingkk/QRCodecreat/README.md

 # QRCodecreat
-make and show the QR-Code
+Create and show QR-Code in android phone app.